How Zero Trust Allows Organizations to Address Each Step in the Cyber Kill Chain

 - Actions on Objectives: The attacker now has access and can move on to their actions to meet their objectives.

-Falling back on the old adages of “a chain is only as strong as its weakest link” and “defence is the best form of attack”, the Cyber Kill Chain puts a premium on thwarting attackers progressing from left to right, or put another way, before they gain an initial infection or access inside an environment.
+Falling back on the old adages of “a chain is only as strong as its weakest link” and “defense is the best form of attack”, the Cyber Kill Chain puts a premium on thwarting attackers progressing from left to right, or put another way, before they gain an initial infection or access inside an environment.
 The expectation that if you can stop a malicious actor at any point before step 7 (Actions on Objectives), you have successfully thwarted an attack.

 The net result of this has been a strong (and perhaps over-) emphasis on preventative controls until recently – firewalls, anti-virus, web gateways — that don’t assume breach; rather they assume all attacks can be detected and blocked.
 Yet, all of these tools suffer from the same limitation: they are, at their best, preventing the ‘known bad’.
 They depend on the following assumptions: